ovrdc/trails-portal/_posts/2017-11-20-portsmouth-how-we-roll-ride.md

 author: Nick Kroncke
 org: OVRDC
 ---
-On August 24, 2017 Nick Kroncke with [Ohio Valley Regional Development Commission (OVRDC)](www.ovrdc.org) hosted the organizations first "How We Roll" ride with members of [Portsmouth Connex](https://connexmoves.org/).
+On August 24, 2017 Nick Kroncke with [Ohio Valley Regional Development Commission (OVRDC)](www.ovrdc.org) hosted the organization's first "How We Roll" ride with members of [Portsmouth Connex](https://connexmoves.org/).
 These educational bike rides are geared towards all levels of riders who want to learn more about bicycle riding safety, technique and Ohio law as it relates to bikes and roadways.

 <img class="img img-resposnsive" src="/trails/images/nk_hwrportsmouth_cropped.jpg" width="100%" />